-Trifork is building a gateway that is based on a cloud-native architecture.
+Trifork and Utilus are building a gateway that is based on a cloud-native architecture.
 A suite of microservices is deployed to Amazon Web Services (AWS), using AWS’s Docker orchestration support (ECS).

 This infrastructure is completely configured through software.
 As a result, new environments can be stood up and updated quickly and reliably without manual steps.
 Build pipelines ensure that deploying a new release to every environment can be performed with a single click.